-Side effects - Therapy with long-acting inhaled β_2 -agonists causes fewer systemic adverse effects-such as cardiovascular stimulation, skeletal muscle tremor, and hypokalemia-than oral therapy.
+Side effects - Therapy with long-acting inhaled β_2 agonists causes fewer systemic adverse effects-such as cardiovascular stimulation, skeletal muscle tremor, and hypokalemia-than oral therapy.
 The regular use of rapidacting β_2 -agonists in both short and long acting forms may lead to relative refractoriness to β_2 -agonists74.
-Data indicating a possible increased risk of asthma-related death associated with the use of salmeterol in a small group of individuals75 led to advisories from the US Food and Drug Administration (FDA)[‡] and Health Canada[§] that long-acting β_2 -agonists are not a substitute for inhaled or oral glucocorticosteroids, and should only be used in combination with an appropriate dose of inhaled glucocorticosteroid as determined by a physician.
-A metaanalysis of all studies of salmeterol added to inhaled glucocorticosteroids has concluded that this combination does not increase the risk for asthma-related deaths or intubations when compared to inhaled glucocorticosteroids alone205.
-No influence of β_2 -adrenergic receptor phenotypes upon the efficacy or safety of long-acting β_2 -agonist therapy has been observed when administered in combination with inhaled glucocorticosteroids whether by the single inhaler for maintenance and relief method or at a regular fixed dose in adults206.
+Based on data indicating a possible increased risk of asthma-related death associated with the use of salmeterol in a small group of individuals75 long-acting β_2 -agonists should not be used as a substitute for inhaled or oral glucocorticosteroids, and should only be used in combination with an appropriate dose of inhaled glucocorticosteroid as determined by a physician215.
+Some meta-analyses of studies of long-acting β{a} -agonists have shown numerically very small increases in the number of deaths in patients receiving long-acting β_2 -agonists in combination with inhaled glucocorticosteroids, when compared to inhaled glucocorticosteroids alone.
+Where present, the effect sizes are extremely small and need to be balanced against the benefits in improved asthma control and reduction in exacerbations that these medications bring when combined with inhaled glucocorticosteroids^{205,214}.
+No influence of β_2 -adrenergic receptor phenotypes upon the efficacy or safety of long-acting β_2 -agonist therapy has been observed when administered in combination with inhaled glucocorticosteroids whether by the single inhaler for maintenance and relief method or at a regular fixed dose in adults^{206,221}.

-Theophylline.
+Theophylline

-Role in therapy - Theophylline is a bronchodilator and, when given in a lower dose, has modest anti-inflammatory properties77-79.
-It is available in sustained-release formulations that are suitable for once- or twice-daily dosing.
+Role in therapy -Theophylline is a bronchodilator and, when given in a lower dose, has modest anti-inflammatory increase compliance66, and ensure that the long-acting β_2 -properties77-79.
+It is available in sustained-release formulations that are suitable for once-or twice-daily In addition, combination inhalers containing formoterol and dosing.
 Data on the relative efficacy of theophylline as a long-term controller is lacking.
-However, available evidence suggests that sustained-release theophylline has little effect as a first-line controller80.
-It may provide benefit as add-on therapy in patients who do not achieve control on inhaled glucocorticosteroids alone81-83.
-Additionally in such patients the withdrawal of sustained-release theophylline has been associated with deterioration of control84.
+However, available evidence suggests that little effect as a first-line controller80.
+It may provide as add-on therapy in patients who do not achieve control on inhaled glucocorticosteroids alone81-83.
+Additionally in such patients the withdrawal of sustainedrelease theophylline has been associated with deterioration of control84.
 As add-on therapy, theophylline is less effective than long-acting inhaled β_2 -agonists^{85,86}.

-Side effects - Side effects of theophylline, particularly at higher doses (10 mg/kg body weight/day or more), are significant and reduce their usefulness.
+Side effects -Side effects of theophylline, particularly at higher doses (10 mg/kg body weight/day or more), are significant and reduce their usefulness.
 Side effects can be reduced by careful dose selection and monitoring, and generally decrease or disappear with continued use.
-Adverse effects include gastrointestinal symptoms, loose stools, cardiac arrhythmias, seizures, and even death.
+Adverse effects include gastrointestinal symptoms, loosel stools, cardiac arrhythmias, seizures, and even death.

 Nausea and vomiting are the most common early events.
 Monitoring is advised when a high dose is started, if the patient develops an adverse effect on the usual dose, when expected therapeutic aims are not achieved, and when conditions known to alter theophylline metabolism exist.
 For example, febrile illness, pregnancy, and anti-tuberculosis medications87 reduce blood levels of theophylline, while liver disease, congestive heart failure, and certain drugs including cimetidine, some quinolones, and some macrolides increase the risk of toxicity.
 Lower doses of theophylline, which have been demonstrated to provide the full anti-inflammatory benefit of this drug82, are associated with less frequent side effects, and plasma theophylline levels in patients on low-dose therapy need not be measured unless overdose is suspected.